openairinterface/oai-cn5g-fed/docs/DEPLOY_SA5G_HC.md

 EOF
 ```

-For Openshift you need to create a new project instead
+For Openshift you need to create a new project instead:

 ```shell
 oc new-project oai-tutorial